julianser/hed-dlg-truncated/README.md

 python convert-text2dict.py <validation_file> --dict=Training.dict.pkl Validation
 python convert-text2dict.py <test_file> --dict=Training.dict.pkl <vocabulary_size> Test

-where <training_file> is the training file, and <vocabulary_size> is the number of tokens that you want to train on (all other tokens will be converted to <unk> symbols).
+where training_file is the training file, and vocabulary_size is the number of tokens that you want to train on (all other tokens, but the most frequent vocabulary_size tokens, will be converted to &lt;unk&gt; symbols).

 NOTE: The script automatically adds the following special tokens specific to movie scripts:
 - end-of-utterance: </s>